 Presentation 4: Community energy, BEIS perspectives , Liam Tedds:

 The information shared by Liam Tedds helped the peers to understand the government vision on community energy sector.
-In England there is no target for community energy but in Scotland they aim at 2 Gwhat produced by community energy.
+In England there is no target for community energy but in Scotland they aim at 2 GW produced by community energy.
 There is a general trend to move the state support from PVs to district heating.
-Community energy is innovative sector but the government finds it difficult to valorise and assess the innovation aspect.
+Community energy is innovative sector but the government finds it difficult to evaluate and assess the innovation aspect.
 Planning of community energy is difficult.

 What are the community energy groups from the governmental point of view?